raissaglaucie/nanny-Kid-Playdate-Backend/README.md

 5 - Clone the backend repository: duplicate the backend repository content by copying from the following link: https://github.com/raissaglaucie/nanny-kid-playdate-backend.git.

-6 - stall the necessary dependencies: acquire the required packages by executing the command "pip install -r requirements.txt."
+6 - Install the necessary dependencies: acquire the required packages by executing the command "pip install -r requirements.txt."

 7 - Configure the database and apply migrations: initialize the database configuration and implement migrations using the commands "python3 manage.py migrate" or "python3 manage.py makemigrations."